Sirvess/sudoku-solver/README.md

 ### Description

-This is a sudoku solver which as an initial step uses a brute force algorithm to solve a sudoku.
+This is a sudoku solver which currently uses a backtracking algorithm to solve a sudoku.

 ### Running